Friday, 21 June 2024

 El Camino del Norte : Ribadeo to Sobrado dos Monxes

 So far the Camino del Norte has largely hugged the coast, but of course Santiago itself is inland, so the route heads southwest from Ribadeo.
-It's another short day, I take it easy through forest, on various gravel tracks and minor roads.
-There are plenty of clouds today, but still no rain in Galicia.
+It's another short day, I take it easy through forest, on various gravel tracks and minor roads, and as far as the weather goes, there are plenty of clouds today, but still no rain in Galicia.
 I am sharing the way with many pilgrims now, and there are not many places to stop, it's not exactly wilderness but civilization is limited to small villages, I don't see so much as a cafe until after lunch.
 Today's stop is Vilanova de Lourenzá, it is pretty small but has an impressive church and tower, and a rather classy albergue.
 I eat so much food, a menu with spaghetti then grilled pork and chips, and bars give me chorizo, cheese, empanada...

 Another day, and it is easy again, although the last such I fear, after today things get more strenuous.
 It is still not raining, it seems Galicia has better weather, and it's also nice to see skinny Galician horreos, although around here they are crazily high, Asturian style.
 Nice walking too, more forest tracks and minor roads, to Mondoñedo, which must have been an important place once, judging by the big cathedral.
 Then a lovely walk contouring along the side of a valley, a climb up to 500m, and then down to Abadín where I check in to another nice albergue.
 It occurs to me that I should book something in Santiago, and wow there are hardly any beds to be had, I end up near the airport, well not a bad thing given that I need to go there anyway.
 As for tonight, yes it is yet another pilgrim menu, this one has